awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 ### Late\-Binding Views<a name="r_CREATE_VIEW_late-binding-views"></a>

 A late\-binding view doesn't check the underlying database objects, such as tables and other views, until the view is queried\.
 As a result, you can alter or drop the underlying objects without dropping and recreating the view\.
 If you drop underlying objects, queries to the late\-binding view will fail\.
-If the query to the late\-binding view references columns in the underlying object that are not present, the query will fail\.
+If the query to the late\-binding view references columns in the underlying object that aren't present, the query will fail\.

  If you drop and then re\-create a late\-binding view's underlying table or view, the new object is created with default access permissions\.
 You might need to grant permissions to the underling objects for users who will query the view\.